KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 void Serializer::WriteInt32 (int32_t _number) noexcept
 {
-    // It is incorrect to save ints like this because it ignores endianness.
+    // It is incorrect to save ints like this because we ignore endianness.
 But it is ok enough for our sample. implementation->output.write (reinterpret_cast<const char *> (&_number), sizeof (_number));
 }